bnrobinson93/virtru-takehome/README.md

 ### Design Details and Descisions

+Note that links to each library can be found in the [Resources](#resources) section at the bottom of this document.

 - This will be a single page application as there is no need for the complexity of a router.
 While I do plan to use query strings, additional routes are not necessary.
 See the (Future Enhancements)[#future-enhancements] section for how I might build this out further should the scope change.
+  - The general structure will be that of MVC:
+    - Each page (just one for this project) will have a directory under `src/`
+    - Within that directory, the primary component will be named index.tsx and will handle only visual logic and structure
+    - Other components used within the page will be split into two categories: general use and page-specific
+    - Page specific compoenetns will be placed in the same sub-directory of the `src/` folder as the page itself
+    - General purpose components will be placed in the `src/components` directory
 - The page will be written Typescript and React, specifically Vite.
 While React/Typescript was dictated in the assignment, it would also by my preference as a modern front-end framework
 - Tailwind will be used a for styling.
 It is a lightweight framework that is vastly used within the industry.
 As it is highly compressible and scales well, I feel that it is a solid option for building your own design language.
 Additionally, the Prettier plugin enables a consistent ordering of classes, which is helpful for code review.
 While CSS is an essential part of front end development, Tailwind - and it's CSS-like utility classes - allows for improved network performance while still demonstrating my ability and understanding of how styling works.
 Additionally, their color pallet is well thought through and provides good contrast and color-blind friendly options.
 The library would be installed and only provides styling, there is no security concern with the library. #TODO
+  - By extension, Prettier will be used as a dev-dependency to ensure consistency in styling.
+This is an industry standard and is generally used in almost every company to ensure visual consistency between developers.
 - Shadcn will be leveraged for the beginnings of a component library.
 This allows full control over the implementation details, ensures accessibility through Radix, and saves time on boilerplate components.
+At Virtru, I imagine that a design system is already in place and that it would be leveraged; as such, creating my own does not provide much value.
+Instead, I should focus on the the larger functionality of the application.
+  - General purpose items will be placed in the `src/components` directory, not only for shadcn items but also hand-made components.
+Any item that is pulled by Shadcn will be designated as such via a comment in that component
+- Lucide React icons will be used for iconography.
+By similar logic to Shadcn, this industry standard is used in place of a design system and acts as a building block.
+It allows single-item imports via tree-shaking and is ultimiately just a SVG image; therefore, it is very performant and provides a good developer and user experience.
 - Vitest and React Testing Library will be used for testing.
 Vitest is a modern testing library that replaces Jest and provides Typescript support out of the box.
 This is a testing dependency so is not exposed to users.
 GitHub actions would be a solid testing solution as well; however, I feel that it is out of scope for this project.
 The aim is to show my ability to code a front-end application.
 Additionally, most CI/CD work is set up early in the process of development so I do not anticiate needing to do much CI/CD work for Virtru.
 As such, I see little value in setting it up for this project.
+  - All test will be placed in the `__tests__/` directory, the structure of which will mirror the `src/` directory for ease of navigation and review.
 - A custom `useFetch` hook will be created for the fetch that covers the following:
+  - The custom hook will be placed in the `src/hooks` directory
   - Fetch from a given URL
   - Leverage AbortControllers to invalidate as necessary
   - An AbortController will be used to ensure no memory leaks and proper cleanup